jon-jacky/home/commonplace.md

 - The New Generation of High Technology Weapons by Gary Chapman. in *Computers in Battle: Will They Work?* ed.
-David Bellin and Gary Chapman, 1987.
+David Bellin and Gary Chapman, 1987 (no link):

-  "Cynics might argue that it is romantic and anachronistic to to invoke the contstraints of war crime law as a means of heading off autonomous weapons. ..
+  "Cynics might argue that it is romantic and anachronistic to to invoke the contstraints of war crime law as a means of heading off autonomous weapons. ...
 But the recognition of limits on the use of force is fundamental to a nation's claim to civilized stature.

   Computers cannot understand the relationship of means to ends